What Is a Relational Database? Example and Uses

 With a relational database, you can quickly compare information because of the arrangement of data in columns.
 The relational database model takes advantage of this uniformity to build completely new tables out of required information from existing tables.
 In other words, it uses the relationship of similar data to increase the speed and versatility of the database.

-The "relational" part of the name comes into play because of mathmatical relations.
+The "relational" part of the name comes into play because of mathematical relations.
 A typical relational database has anywhere from 10 to more than 1,000 tables.
 Each table contains a column or columns that other tables can key on to gather information from that table.

 Relational databases are created using a special computer language, structured query language (SQL), that is the standard for database interoperability.
 SQL is the foundation for all of the popular database applications available today, from Access to Oracle.